-Due to our work in general with persons in TDCJ custody, TPI has doubts that this unit fully complies with PREA § 115.11.
+The discussion of this section claims that the facility meets minimal standards, but provides nothing to substantiate that prison rape culture is actually and in practice addressed by facility practices.
+Due to our work in general with many TDCJ facilities, TPI has doubts that this unit fully complies with PREA § 115.11.